NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

 ### Other Configuration

-The following configuration settings are also relevant for GPU Scheduling for Pandas UDF.
+The following configuration settings are also relevant for GPU scheduling for Pandas UDF.

 1. Memory efficiency